Fat Chance (Newman novel)

 Fat Chance is a 1994 young adult novel written by Lesléa Newman.
-The book centers on a 13-year-old girl named Judi Liebowitz, who goes on a bulimic diet to try to lose weight.
-The novel was published by Putnam Press in 1994–2004 and by Scholastic from 2004–present.
+The book centers on a 13-year-old girl named Judi Liebowitz, who develops bulimia to try to lose weight.
+The novel was published by Putnam Press between 1994–2004 and by Scholastic starting in 2004.

-Plot summary
+Synopsis

 Judi Liebowitz wants to lose weight, be the thinnest girl in eighth grade, and have a boyfriend.
-She's convinced that if only she had "creamy thighs and amazing cheekbones that look like I'm always sipping through a straw" her best friend Monica wouldn't have stolen the boy she had a crush on.
-When Judi meets glamorous, thin as a stick (tiny as) Nancy Pratt, she thinks her life will turn around and she'll be gorgeous.
-Nancy teaches Judi the secret she uses to staying thin, binge-purge thinking this will somehow help.
-Judi is thrilled she can "have her cake and eat it, too and she won't gain weight."
-But then, something dreadful happens to Nancy Pratt because of her eating disorder and she ends up in intensive care.
-Judi really doesn't want the same thing to happen to her but she just can't control her disorder and the worst part is, she can't or doesn't want to tell anyone, not even her own mother.
-This is no easy thing to cure and it's no joke for Nancy or Judi, it's a matter of Life or Death.
+She is convinced that if only she had "creamy thighs and amazing cheekbones that look like I'm always sipping through a straw", her best friend Monica would not have stolen the boy she had a crush on.
+When Judi meets slim, beautiful glamorous Nancy Pratt, she thinks her life will turn around and she will be gorgeous.
+Nancy teaches Judi the secret she uses to staying thin, binge-purge, thinking it will somehow help.
+Judi is thrilled she that can "have her cake and eat it, too and she won't gain weight."
+Nancy Pratt then ends up in intensive care because of her eating disorder.
+Judi does not want the same thing to happen to her but cannot control her disorder; and worst of all, she cannot or does not want to tell anyone, not even her own mother.
+There is no easy cure and for Nancy and Judi, it is a matter of life or death.